Hey!

 These men didn’t have to show up like this.
 They chose to.
 And that choice has been the difference between giving up and pushing through in my darkest moments.

-S – Show Up Consistently Your people need to be present for the mundane moments, not just the victories.
+S — Show up consistently Your people need to be present for the mundane moments, not just the victories.
 Brian comes to menopause events with me.
 Let that sink in.
-That’s showing up.
+That’s what showing up really looks like.

-U – Understand the Vision (Even When They Don’t) They don’t need to fully grasp your business model, but they need to trust that you do.
+U — Understand the vision, even when they don’t fully get it They don’t need to fully grasp your business model, but they need to trust that you do.
 Chase still doesn’t understand half of what I’m building, but he knows it matters to me.

-O – Offer Honest Feedback Brian will tell me when an idea isn’t fully thought through.
-That’s not discouragement – that’s helping me build stronger foundations.
+O — Offer honest feedback Brian will tell me when an idea isn’t fully thought through.
+That’s not discouragement — that’s helping me build stronger foundations.
+Research from Harvard Business Review shows that entrepreneurs with trusted advisors who give honest feedback make better decisions and recover from setbacks faster.

-R – Remain Patient During the Process Building anything meaningful takes time.
-Your support system needs to understand that overnight success is a myth.
+R — Remain patient during the process Building anything meaningful takes time.
+Your support system needs to understand that overnight success is a myth — and be willing to stay for the long game.

-Here’s what you need to do this week: conduct a support system audit.
+Here’s your action step this week: conduct a support system audit.
 Write down the names of the five people closest to you.
 For each person, ask:

-If you’re surrounded by people who consistently discourage your vision, you need to expand your circle.
-This doesn’t mean cutting people out, but it does mean intentionally seeking supporters who understand ambition.
+If you’re surrounded by people who consistently discourage your vision, you need to expand your circle intentionally.
+This doesn’t mean cutting people out — it means being deliberate about seeking supporters who understand ambition.
+Psychology Today has excellent resources on building healthy supportive relationships if you need a starting point.

-This is exactly why I built The Brighter Side Society.
-Not everyone has a Brian or supportive family members.
-But every ambitious woman deserves a community that functions like family – people who will cheer you on, hold you accountable, and show up when you need them most.
+This is exactly why I built The Brighter Side Society — because not everyone has built-in family support, but every ambitious woman deserves a community that functions like one.
+People who will cheer you on, hold you accountable, and show up when you need them most.

 In our community, women are finding their business sisters.
 They’re getting the encouragement their immediate circles might not provide.
 They’re discovering that their “crazy” ideas aren’t crazy at all — they’re just first.